Calculation of hyperfine structure in Tm II: Introduction

 Singly ionized thulium, \Tm, as a system with an open $f$ shell, has a complex and dense spectrum, which was studied experimentally~\cite{Martin78,Wyart11} and theoretically~\cite{Quinet99,Radžiūtė21}.
-Although the experimental research on transition rates and lifetimes is sufficiently extensive~\cite{Blagoev94,Anderson96,Wickliffe97,Rieger99,Xu03,Tian16,Wang22,DenHartog24} (see Refs.~\cite{Quinet99,Radžiūtė21} for theoretical predictions), only two papers report measurements of the HFS, and results of only a single corresponding calculation have been published. \citet{Mansour89} used collinear fast-ion-beam laser spectroscopy to determine HFS constants $A$ for eight levels.
+Although the experimental research on transition rates and lifetimes is sufficiently extensive~\cite{Blagoev94,Anderson96,Wickliffe97,Rieger99,Xu03,Tian16,Wang22,DenHartog24} (see Refs.~\cite{Quinet99,Radžiūtė21} for theoretical predictions), only two papers report measurements of the HFS, and results of only one corresponding calculation have been published. \citet{Mansour89} used collinear fast-ion-beam laser spectroscopy to determine HFS constants $A$ for eight levels.
 Their measurements of the $A$ constants for the four lowest states were compared with the results of the multiconfiguration Dirac-Hartree-Fock (MCDHF) calculations (see Ref.~\cite{Cheng85} for calculation details).
 They found a clear discrepancy between the experimental data and theoretical predictions for the $(4f^{13}(^2F_{5/2})6s_{1/2})_2^o$ level and concluded that configurations containing an open $s$ shell are in substantial disagreement with the calculations.
 Recently, \citet{Kebapcı24} reported $A$ constants extracted from the hollow-cathode-discharge-lamp emission spectra recorded by a Fourier transform spectrometer.
 Parts of the spectra in other wavelength ranges had previously been analyzed to study HFS and transition rates in neutral thulium~\cite{Parlatan22,Kebapcı22,Bondarev24}.
 They determined 27 additional $A$ constants beyond those reported by~\citet{Mansour89} and showed that two of the values in that work, including the one for the $(4f^{13}(^2F_{5/2})6s_{1/2})_2^o$ level, were incorrect.
 Their revised value for this level partially resolves the discrepancy with the MCDHF result reported in Ref.~\cite{Mansour89} and motivates new calculations.
-Meanwhile, an experimental campaign at CERN aimed at measuring nuclear moments and changes in root-mean-square radii in radioactive thulium isotopes is ongoing~\cite{Cheal:2834596,Cheal:2872390,Cheal:2912229}.
-As a groundwork for these experiments, the hyperfine structure and transition rates in the stable isotope are also being studied at COALA, an offline collinear laser spectroscopy setup for high-precision measurements at TU Darmstadt (Germany)~\cite{Konig.2020b}.
-This technique enables the determination of the $A$ constants with significantly higher accuracy than the approaches mentioned above.